 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-This old-school coach advice may work for hardcore athletes, but it’s not appropriate for someone with arthritis.
+This old-school coach advice may work for hardcore athletes, but it’s not appropriate for someone with arthritis, Calabrese says.
 If you try an exercise and it causes your condition to flare up, stop doing it.
 Then be open and honest with your doctor and physical therapist about what causes your pain.
 Sometimes a simple correction in form or an alternative exercise will do the trick.

 “In other words, respect your pain but also respect your arthritis,” he adds.
 “If you exercise properly, you can improve both.
 But remember, not exercising at all can have even more detrimental effects on your arthritis and your health.
 Any way you can get moving you’ll want make sure you do your best to make that happen.
 But a scheduled, routine workout that follows all of these guidelines is always recommended.”